 Why You Make Less Money

 Have you ever had a conversation with a fellow technologist that you felt wasn’t quite at your skill level, and at some point you discovered that she/he makes $20,000 more than you do? $50,000?
 As someone who has had a great deal of access to the salary and compensation details for thousands of software engineers over many years, I can report that there can be significant variation in salary between technologists with almost indistinguishable skills and qualifications.
-This may not be news to some, but some of the reasons might not be obvious to professionals in the field, particularly if someone has only been exposed to a small subset of industries or companies.
-Many of the explanations are somewhat unique to this industry or at the very least more prevalent in the software world.
-Regardless of whether or not money is a primary motivator in your career, it is still useful to understand why others may be earning more (and what you can do to earn more).
+This may not be news to some, but the reasons might not be obvious to professionals in the field, particularly if someone has only been exposed to a small subset of industries or companies.
+Many of the explanations are somewhat unique to this industry or just more prevalent in the software world.
+Regardless of whether or not money is a primary motivator in your career, it is still useful to understand why others may be earning more (and what you can do to join them).

 What are some possible explanations as to why someone equally or less-qualified makes more money?

-• Negotiations and raises - Software professionals are often stereotyped as unskilled or uncomfortable in situations where they are negotiating or asking for raises and perks.
-This first requires the courage to ask for more (as a raise or starting as a new hire), and then the knowledge and skill to ask effectively.
-As a recruiter I typically handle salary discussions for my candidates, and I know that for most engineers that particular service is considered most valuable.
-A difference of even a few thousand dollars as a starting salary can dramatically alter your lifelong earnings.
-Remember that this number is regularly used as the basis for bonuses, raises, and most importantly it has some bearing on salary at your next job.
+- Negotiations and raises – Software professionals are often stereotyped as unskilled negotiators or uncomfortable in situations where they are seeking additional salary or perks.
+This first requires the courage to ask for more (in the form of a raise, or a higher starting salary for a new hire), and then the knowledge and skill to ask effectively.
+As a recruiter I typically handle salary discussions for my candidates, and I know that for most engineers that particular service is highly valued.
+A difference of even a few thousand dollars as a starting salary has the potential to dramatically alter your lifelong earnings.
+Remember that this number is regularly used as the basis for bonuses and raises, and most importantly it usually has some bearing on salary at your next job.
 Think of starting salary as the principal level for compound interest.

-• Market knowledge - Remember that conversation alluded to in the first line of this article?
-If you had three or four similar interactions within a year, hopefully you noticed a pattern and it seems your friends know something that you don’t.
+- Market knowledge – Remember that conversation alluded to in the first line of this article?
+If you had three or four similar interactions within a year you may have noticed a pattern and it seems your friends might know something that you don’t.
 Many engineers aren’t even aware that they are paid below market rate because they just trust that they are fairly compensated and have no reason to investigate further.
 I have had conversations with experienced and well-qualified developers who are floored when they learn that they have been paid 20-30% below market rate for many years.
 Know what you are worth.

 Conversely, here are a couple explanations as to why someone might make less.